 ___ Students are encouraged to submit writing from any Eckerd course or original work done for the portfolio; work submitted from courses must not show the grade received, nor any evaluative comments (use white-out on a photocopy to remove such marks).

-___ Length of the entire portfolio must be greater than 12 double-spaced typewritten/printed pages (or equivalent, approximately 3000 words), distributed among the four or five pieces.
+___ Length of the entire portfolio must be greater than 12 double-spaced typewritten/printed pages (or equivalent, approximately 3000 words), distributed among the three or four pieces.